Swinburne Senior Secondary College

-Swinburne Senior Secondary College is a co-educational government secondary college located at 505 Burwood Road Hawthorn Victoria which caters for Years 11 and 12 students.
-The College offers Victorian Certificate of Education (VCE), Vocational Education and Training (VET) and Victorian Certificate of Applied Learning (VCAL).
+Swinburne Senior Secondary College is a co-educational government secondary college located at 505 Burwood Road, Hawthorn Victoria 3122 which caters for Years 11 and 12 students.
+The College offers Victorian Certificate of Education (VCE), Vocational Education and Training (VET) and Victorian Certificate of Education Vocational Major (VCEVM).

 History

 The college was founded in 1913.

-The current principal is Daryl Bennett, having commenced his appointment in July 2021.
+Daryl Bennett became the principal in July 2021.